1jour1vin

 2025

-enjoy with spiced lamb tagine, duck breast with Espelette pepper...
+will be appreciated with a spiced lamb tagine, duck breast with Espelette pepper...

 Bettane & Desseauve

-Already highly aromatic, this wine releases precise aromas of crushed fruit, astonishing for the vintage.
+Already very aromatic, this wine releases distinct aromas of crushed fruit, which are surprising for the vintage.
 The palate is powerful and juicy.
 The extraction is just right.

-Christian Roche has come a long way since obtaining organic certification for his entire estate (50 hectares, 33 of which are white and 17 red) in 2012.
+Christian Roche has come a long way since obtaining organic certification in 2012 for his entire estate (50 hectares, including 33 hectares of white grape varieties and 17 hectares of red grape varieties).
 He produces a wide range of perfectly vinified wines, both red and white.
-The entry-level wines are tasty and easy to drink, the result of demanding viticulture, while the grand cuvées are models of precision and complexity.
+The entry-level wines are flavorful and easy to drink, the result of demanding viticulture, while the grand cuvées are models of precision and complexity.
 In November 2021, Christian Roche passed away and made his wife Nathalie promise to continue the adventure.
-This she did, supported by her children and son-in-law.
+She is doing just that, supported by her children and son-in-law.

 Guide Hachette des vins